haneytron/dache/README.md

 Next, instantiate a `new Dache.CacheHost.CacheHostEngine(CacheHostConfigurationSection configuration)`, passing in either `CacheHostConfigurationSection.Settings` to use the settings from your `app.config` or `web.config`, or a `new CacheHostConfigurationSection()` which you have manually configured to supply the settings via code.

-To install and use the provided Windows service, first download the binaries from http://www.dache.io/download and then run `install.bat` which is located in the `CacheHost` folder.
+To install and use the provided Windows service, first download the binaries from http://www.dache.io/download and then run `CacheHost/install.bat`.
 You will be offered custom installation settings, including the ability to rename the service if you want to install multiple Dache hosts on a single server under unique names.

 After successful installation, you can run the service from Windows Services.

-To uninstall Dache, run `uninstall.bat` which is located in the `CacheHost` folder.
+To uninstall Dache, run `CacheHost/uninstall.bat`.

 [**See Quick-Start for more information**](https://github.com/ironyx/dache/wiki/Quick-Start)